Delivator/skylink-doctor/README.md

 # skylink-doctor

-This tool is meant to run locally, any secrets you set in the env file will also be included in your build.

-If you want to use portals that require authentication for pinning or checking the health of skylinks, set the api keys for those portals in the `.env.local`
+If you want to use portals that require authentication for pinning or checking the health of skylinks, set the api keys for those portals in the options

 ## Project setup
 Requires Nodejs.